Richard Teague’s styling helped to kill American Motors

 1963 Rambler Ambassador

 If Romney had stayed at AMC, the 1963 Rambler would have had fewer styling changes and more quality improvements during its life cycle.
-This car could have become the American Mercedes (Automotive History Preservation Society).
+Might this car have become an American Mercedes (Automotive History Preservation Society)?

 In other words, Romney quite rightly argued that competing directly against the Big Three with cars that required frequent styling changes was not an affordable long-term strategy.
 His successors at AMC ignored his warnings — with predictable results.